-There are almost a million people in the Delaware Valley who face hunger every day.
+There are three quarters of a million people in our service area who face hunger every day.
 Their stories are as diverse as the nine counties served by Philabundance: working families hit hard by the recession, women and children, seniors trying to make ends meet.
 The one thing they have in common is being part of a food system that desperately needs additional support.
 Astonishingly, more than a quarter of the food in the United States goes to waste each year.
-Within the Delaware Valley, Philabundance has experienced 26 percent more people coming to us for food compared to last year.
+Within the Delaware Valley, Philabundance has experienced 24 percent more people coming to us for food compared to last year.

 Philabundance has taken a stronghold of the hunger issue in the Delaware Valley, implementing both emergency relief and also long-term strategies to strengthen the hunger safety net.
 There is no quick fix, but with a unified dedication from our partners, donors and the public at large, we are creating innovative programs and support to our agencies that make nutritious food accessible to all.